Access and participation

 - Increase diversity across the Academy and affect change in the industry in which our students gain employment.

-The Big Give is an annual match funding platform that brings together individuals, charities and philanthropists to make a real impact and its annual Christmas Challenge means we will be able to double donations from our supporters in the first week of December.
-It is a much-loved campaign that we undertake annually.
-This year, we are building on the successes of previous years and have increased our target.
-All money raised during this period will support RADA’s access and participation projects.
+The Big Give is a match funding platform that brings together charities and philanthropists to make a real impact and its annual Christmas Challenge means we can double donations from our supporters in the first week of December.
+One donation, twice the impact.
+In 2022, all funds raised will support Stage Critical - our campaign to recover, rebuild and support our students.

 Shakespeare for Young Audiences